medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/3-data-provider-consent.md

 }
 ```

-Using the `Certificate`, provider can submit consent to provide the data with agreement of terms.
+Using the `Certificate`, the data provider can submit a consent to provide the data with agreement of terms.

 ```proto
 message MsgSubmitConsent {